Harminder Singh Nihang: Militancy from jail

 On 23 April 2016, Durga Parsad Gupta was shot dead by Bagga and Shera in Khanna city.
 He was the President of Mazdoor Sena, labour wing of Shiv Sena Punjab.

 On 6 August 2016, Rashtriya Swayamsevak Sangh (RSS) Punjab Vice-president and retired Brigadier, Jagdish Gagneja was shot at by Bagga and Shea in Chandigarh.
 He was admitted to the hospital and died on 22 September.

 On 27 November 2016, Nihang escaped from maximum security Nabha jail with 5 accomplices.
 15 gangsters, who were dressed as police officers, opened fire on security guards in the prison before freeing Nihang and 5 others.
 Nihang was recaptured a day later.
 The Hindustan Times described the escape as, "The daring act, the kind of which was never seen even during the heydays of militancy in Punjab, had rocked the nation."

 On 14 January 2017, Amit Sharma religious preacher, president of Hindu Takht and political activist of Indian National Congress killed in Ludhiana city by Bagga and Shera.

 On 24 February 2017, Dera Sacha Sauda followers Satpal Kumar and his son Ramesh Kumar were killed at a naam charcha ghar (prayer hall) in Jagera village near Malaudh by Bagga and Shera.
 Satpal was also a Shiv Sena leader.

 On 15 July 2017, Sultan Masih, a pastor at Temple of God church in Ludhiana, was shot dead by Bagga and Shera who fired multiple shots killing him on the spot.

 In September 2017 Nihang was acquitted in a case of planting bombs at the Nabha LPG bottling plant.

 On 17 October 2017, RSS and Bharatiya Janata Party leader Ravinder Gosai was shot dead in Ludhiana by Bagga and Shera.
 He was the RSS regional leader of Ludhiana.
 In the escape Shera and Bagga avoided all CCTV cameras.
 The bike used in the killing had been stolen a week later and would be found abandoned by police.

 On 23 October 2017, police put a reward of 5,000,0000 rupees and a job as Sub-Inspector for information to solve the killings.

 After a massive manhunt in November 2017, Shera and Bagga were arrested by police which brought the killings to an end.
 Nihang would never be charged with any of the killings, because the NIA filed the chargesheet after Nihang's death.

 On 6 January 2018, Nihang went on a hunger strike alleging that his life was under threat from jail authorities.

 Death

-Nihang was in the Patiala Jail for over a year.
+Nihang was imprisoned in Patiala Jail for over a year.
 On 18 April 2018, at 51 years old, Nihang died in his cell, according to jail officials.
-Reports say that Nihang died due to cardiac arrest, but various Orthodox Sikhs have questioned this claim.
+Reports say that Nihang died due to cardiac arrest, but otherd have questioned this claim.
 Nihang was succeeded by Harmeet Singh.